 The Sanskrit name for intention is “Sankalpa.”

 “This is the deepest desire of your heart.
 It’s more than a goal of nailing a headstand,” Larry says.
 “It’s the embodiment of what you would like to manifest in life.
 It’s a word, a phrase, or even an emotion you would like to embody.”

 She continues, “Find something you want in the big picture of your life, like grace under fire or forgiveness.
 When you pick your intention, come back to it during class.
 You’ll notice your classes have a new meaning.”

 One word seems manageable to me!

-I used to lip-sync in classes that began with chanting, just like I used to mouth the words to “Happy Birthday” every time it was a coworker’s birthday.
-(I say “used to” here because I work from home now and my dog doesn’t care that I’m tone-deaf.)
+I used to lip-sync in classes that began with chanting, just like I used to mouth the words to “Happy Birthday” every time it was a co-worker’s birthday.
+(I say “used to” here because I work from home now and my dog doesn’t care that I can’t carry a tune.)

 I’ve had a few teachers who have offered alternative poses during the inversion part of class for anyone who is on their cycle.
 I always find this to be a bit of an awkward announcement that I have my period, much like the time I accidentally dropped three tampons in the middle of a crowded Starbucks and then walked out.

 Is it true that for 1 week each month, I should pass on the headstand?